Venues / Chautauqua Auditorium

 Designated accessible parking for persons with disabilities is available throughout the park.
 Please refer to a Colorado Chautauqua map for designated parking spots.
 All parking is “first come, first served.”

 Service animals are permitted and admitted into the Auditorium.
 Each service animal must remain with its owner and be restrained.
 If any service animal interferes with other guests, corrective action may include rearranging seating or removal of the service animal from the Auditorium.
+ADA seating is available in the venue.
+Please see seating chart for more information.

 Since the Auditorium is situated at a major intersection with wildlife and its walls are porous to the outdoors, we take all steps necessary to keep wildlife, our patrons and our venue healthy.

 Spilled food and beverages are attractants to animals and are therefore not permitted in the Auditorium.
-The 116 year old Auditorium is not equipped with plumbing or drains, making it extremely difficult to clean up and eliminate food odors and animal trace.
-Water in plastic bottles is permitted.
+The 118 year old Auditorium is not equipped with plumbing or drains, making it extremely difficult to clean up and eliminate food odors and animal trace.
+Water in clear, plastic bottles is permitted.
 Thank you for your cooperation!

 Use of audio or video recording devices, professional cameras or cameras with removable lenses are not permitted in the Chautauqua Auditorium.